-The CSSL does not provide information to inmates on the nature of their offences or the outcome of classification reviews or parole hearings.
+The CSSL can provide inmates with their sentence dates, that, earliest and latest dates of release, but it will not provide information to inmates on the nature of their offences or the outcome of classification reviews or parole hearings.
 The CSSL will however follow up with correctional centres if an inmate advises they are having difficulty getting this information.